annotation/text-fabric/docs/Use7.md

 and from then on the value of `sense` will be shown on every item that has a real value for the feature `sense`.

-You can cancel it by calling
+You can cancel the extra features by

 ```python
 A.prettySetup()